 Are you looking for what causes tooth loss?
 If yes read the article to find out.
 Losing teeth is common to all people ranging from toddlers to adults.
 Losing milk teeth is obvious, unlike your permanent teeth.
 Losing teeth as people age is something inevitable.
 But thanks to modern dentistry a tooth loss can now be restored with the help of restorative procedures like dental implants.
-If interested, you can visit this link to know the price of getting dental implants.

 Tooth loss has consequences, the quality of life greatly affected due to a decrease in chewing ability which limits the foods you can comfortably take.
 This could result in poor nutrition which may impact your general health negatively.
 Some of the effects of teeth loss include a sagging face, impaired speech among others.